 Suspenders for men come in two distinct types:

-- Clip-On Suspenders: This is the more accessible option, and the one that can be attached to almost any pant or short.
-Typically made out of textile rather than leather, these suspenders feature a metal clip that secures to the waistband of your pants.
+- Clip-On Suspenders: This is the more accessible option, and the one that can be attached to almost any pair of pants or shorts.
+Typically made out of textiles instead of leather, these suspenders feature a metal clip that secures to the waistband of your pants.
 On how to wear these suspenders – all you have to do is attach them to the back and front.
-Long-term wear, however, can result in fraying.
+But, long-term wear can cause them to fray.

 - Button Suspenders: These are a more classic form.
 The first rule of thumb on how to wear suspenders with buttons is in a more formal setting.
 Be it a wedding ensemble for groomsmen, a way to dress up a two-piece suit, or an accessory for workplaces that follow a business dress code.
-Button suspenders require your pants to have a series of buttonholes on the inside; the suspenders then attach to the holes.
-Even if your pants aren’t equipped with this feature, you can work with a tailor to have it sewn into the inside of the waistband and along the center back seam.
+Button suspenders mean your pants have to have a series of buttonholes on the inside; the suspenders then attach to the holes.
+Even if your pants don’t have this feature, you can work with a tailor to have buttonholes sewn into the inside of the waistband and along the center back seam.
 Ideally, button suspenders should create a straight line, in parallel, from your shoulders down to your pants.

 How to Put on Suspenders

-To get started with suspenders, here’s how to wear suspenders by first correctly put them on:
+To get started with suspenders, here’s how to correctly put them on:

 - Then, put on your pants as you normally would, before moving the suspenders to the front of your torso.